Mixed feeding: Combination of breast and bottle feeding

 There are many different reasons for considering using infant formula for your baby.
 For instance, breastfeeding can be challenging.
 There are times when some women and their babies need the option of formula.

-And it’s not always a question of just breastfeeding or only formula feeding; many women do a combination of both, often called mixed feeding, or partial breastfeeding.
+And it’s not always a question of just breastfeeding or only formula feeding; many women do a combination of both, often called combination feeding, mixed feeding, or partial breastfeeding.
 Talk to your midwife, health visitor or breastfeeding counsellor to find out more about your options when it comes to combining breast and bottle feeding and also to find out about the potential benefits of mixed feeding.

 Milk supply is generally driven by frequent, effective breastfeeding.
 Giving your baby formula can have an impact on this, because it may mean your baby breastfeeds less often, and therefore you make less milk.
 The first thing is to check whether formula is the only option for you.
 If your baby needs more milk than they are able to get at your breast, you may be able to express your own milk, or use donated milk.